Incoterm DDP – be wary

 A lot of our customers came to us in the run up to December 2020 with thoughts of changing current DAP Incoterms to DDP for exports, perhaps in fear that their EU customers will find purchasing from the UK less financially attractive should tariffs be imposed bilaterally.

-Now that we have a Free Trade Deal, this now seems unnecessary.
+Having a Free Trade Deal, this perhaps seems unnecessary.
 A good alternative to consider, which is becoming more popular, is an adjustment to Incoterm DAP by suffixing with ‘cleared’.
 So DAP <named place> cleared.
 By using this variant, the exporter pays for the import clearance process, whilst the importer benefits from preferential duty (see Rules of Origin) under the Free Trade deal, and settles any import VAT for recovery in their VAT returns.

-Based on the above, no, it isn’t worth it.
-It just needs exporter and importer to accept that life has changed and that there are different processes to undertake.
+Each case is different and it probably boils down to the relationship between exporter and consignee. saying that, in truth, it just needs exporter and importer to accept that life has changed and that there are different processes to undertake.

-3. So, if the agreement is as per item 2, then DDP is really DAP duties and fees paid.
+• So, if the agreement is as per item 2, then DDP is effectively DAP duties and fees paid.

 Whatever is decided between trading companies, just be mindful that DDP opens a can of worms and complexity that in truth, with some common sense, can be side-shifted.